-In FY 2022, PHA will amend this activity and provide for extensions to the two year term for the STAR/RISE programs to address economic and health emergencies as declared by the Mayor or his/her designee.
-Extensions will be granted on a case-by-case basis and will be evaluated based on the participant's individual circumstances which have been dictated by such declared emergency.
+In FY 2023, PHA will continue to provide for extensions to the two-year term for the STAR/RISE programs in order to address the continued economic impact of the COVID-19 pandemic.
+Extensions are granted on a case-by-case basis and evaluated based on the participant's individual circumstances which have been dictated by such declared emergency.